vanakenm/blog/_posts/2015-01-30-decision-making.md

 ## We have rules for the cases that don't work

-Something I heard a lot is: "you should first try to find agree to a decision together before coming to this sort of process".
+Something I heard a lot is: "you should first try to agree together before coming to this sort of process".
 Fact is, I do.
 You don't need rules for the cases that work. <em>You need them for the cases that don't</em>.
 If you agree from the start, then you don't need a process on that case, and that's good.

 ## Conclusion